 The path (signposted “Bomb crater” and “Chestnut coppice”) zig-zags uphill and continues briefly alongside a field.
 At the corner fork left onto a newly-laid path through the trees, leaving the main estate path.
 In 100m you pass the crater (with a distant view of the house) and later a small boardwalk around four coppiced sweet chestnut trees.
 The path then turns right and eventually comes to a T-junction in front of a newly-coppiced area of woodland.
 Turn left back onto the main estate path.

 In 60m you come to the exit, a wooden fieldgate on the right.
-Go over the adjacent stile, turn left onto Hosey Common Lane and in 200m keep ahead where the lane crosses the Greensand Way.
+Go over the adjacent stile and turn left onto Hosey Common Lane.

 Head north-west along Hosey Common Lane.
 100m before reaching the B2026, turn left onto a footpath to reach this road in front of Tower Wood.
 Follow a permissive track through the wood, which curves round to the right and goes past its folly (alternatively, take a public footpath running along the boundary of the wood).
 At the far end continue across a grassy plateau past Glebe House and down towards Westerham.
 Keep ahead on a fenced path across the River Darent and along Water Lane to the Green.

-Continue along this quiet lane through the wooded Hosey Common for 500m, heading NW.
+Head NW along this quiet lane, crossing over the GW after 200m and continuing through the wooded Hosey Common for a further 500m.
 Immediately after passing a fenced-off area around an isolated property on the left, turn left onto a signposted footpath.
 Ignoring side turns, this brings you to the B2026 (Hosey Common Road) in 125m, with a fieldgate opposite guarding the entrance to Tower Wood10.

 If access through Tower Wood is no longer permitted, turn right briefly along the road and then bear left onto a public footpath running along its boundary.
 In 750m the path curves left and comes out into the bottom corner of a field, at the point where the main route leaves the wood.
 If you take this route, continue the directions at [•] below.